romcal/romcal-api/README.md

 ### List all supported locales
 #### `/api/v1/locales`

-Output an array of (actually mocked) calendar names.
+Output an array of (actually mocked) locales names.

 ---